-Wiring diagrams Both of the plugs on the power cord have been wired to standard electrical codes.
-To ensure that their wiring matches the sockets... • ...use the 6-wire diagrams to wire the towed vehicle's socket and plug; and • ...before towing, use a circuit tester to confirm that the wiring on the motorhome's 7-way socket matches the diagram of the 7-way socket below.
+Both of the plugs on the power cord have been wired to standard electrical codes.
+To ensure that their wiring matches the sockets... • ... use the diagram of the 4-wire socket to wire the towed vehicle's socket; and • ...before towing, use a circuit tester to confirm that the wiring on the motorhome's 7-way socket matches the diagram of the 7-way socket below.